 Grand Tower is a tiny city located in the state of Illinois.
 With a population of 476 people and just one neighborhood, Grand Tower is the 753rd largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Grand Tower is generally considered to be a blue-collar town.
-42.98% of the Grand Tower workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Grand Tower, you'll notice that it is more blue-collar than most other communities in America.
+42.98% of Grand Tower’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grand Tower is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Grand Tower who work in healthcare (14.04%), office and administrative support (11.84%), and sales jobs (9.21%).

-Grand Tower is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Grand Tower does not have a public transit system used by locals to get to and from work.

 The per capita income in Grand Tower in 2022 was $24,387, which is low income relative to Illinois and the nation.
 This equates to an annual income of $97,548 for a family of four.
 However, Grand Tower contains both very wealthy and poor people as well.